BootBlock/PoSh-Backup/README.md

             *   `DestinationDir`: Specifies the directory where this job's archive is created.
 If remote targets are used, this acts as a **local staging directory**.
 If no remote targets are used, this is the **final backup destination**.
 Overrides `DefaultDestinationDir`.
             *   `LocalRetentionCount`: (Renamed from `RetentionCount`) Defines how many archive versions to keep in the `DestinationDir`.
             *   `LogRetentionCount`: Defines how many log files to keep for this specific job.
 Overrides `DefaultLogRetentionCount`.
 A value of `0` means infinite retention for this job's logs.
-            *   `TargetNames` (New Setting): An array of strings.
+            *   `TargetNames`: An array of strings.
 Each string must be a name of a target instance defined in the global `BackupTargets` section.
 If you specify target names here, the locally created archive will be transferred to each listed remote target.
 If `TargetNames` is omitted or empty, the backup is local-only to `DestinationDir`.
             *   `DeleteLocalArchiveAfterSuccessfulTransfer` (Job-Specific): Overrides the global setting for this job.
         *   **Checksum Settings (Job-Specific):**
             *   `GenerateArchiveChecksum` (boolean): Overrides `DefaultGenerateArchiveChecksum`.